bisnouk/6therm/README.md

 The two low power outputs can be provided by a two-way 12V relay kit.

 It is developed on the Arduino environment which supports the RP-2040.

+Icon images are stored in tabs ^ e.g. DASH_01.h etc more than one icon can be in a header file Arrays containing FLASH images can be created with UTFT library tool: (libraries\UTFT\Tools\ImageConverter565.exe) Convert to .c format then copy into a new tab

+This sketch loading images from arrays stored in program (FLASH) memory.

+Works with TFT_eSPI library here: https://github.com/Bodmer/TFT_eSPI

+Make sure all the display driver and pin connections are correct by editing the User_Setup.h file in the TFT_eSPI library folder.